Can I take a stroller without an extra charge?

 Yes, you can take your baby on a stroller until you arrive at the plane.
 There, we’ll keep it safe and return it to you once we arrive at the destination.
 Learn more about our Special Services for Minors Under 2 Years Old.

 Which is the fare for minors?

 A minor younger than 2 years and older than 7 days doesn't need to pay for a ticket.
-The only charge that applies is for baggage transportation, so that the adult can take all the items the baby needs on board.
+The only charge that applies is for the Baby Combo, so that the adult can take all the items the baby needs on board.
 For more information, please visit Additional Services Fee.

 Which item can I take on board for my baby?

 When purchasing the Baby Combo, in addition to your baggage allowance, you can take the following items:

 · A diaper bag that weighs up to 22 lb and measures no more than 9.8 x 15.7 x 15.7 inches.

 · One checked item to transport your baby (i.e. car seat).